-Overall the Freshwater Bayou Wetland Protection Project structural components are in good condition.
-The 2,000 linear feet of foreshore dike mentioned above will continue to be monitored for deterioration during future annual inspections.
+Overall the Freshwater Bayou Wetlands Project structural components are in good condition.
+The 2,000 linear feet of foreshore dike mentioned above will be addressed in an upcoming maintenance event as well as the breach at the Transco Pipeline location.
+A funding request will be submitted to CWPPRA in 2012.